oskariorg/oskari-docs/md/documentation/examples/oskari-style.md

 ```

 ## Optional styles

 The styling definitions for optional style is same as above.
 Features that uses optional style are filtered with [Oskari filter](/documentation/examples/oskari-filter) definition by features' property keys and values.
 To filter features by different property keys you can use AND or OR operators.

+You can pass the optional styles array with the key `optionalStyles` when you pass the base style with key `featureStyle` in for example [AddFeaturesToMapRequest](/api/requests/#/latest/mapping/mapmodule/request/addfeaturestomaprequest.md).

 ### Optional style examples

 To define style which is affected to featuers which regionCode is '091'.
 ```javascript
 [{